kerenfu/LFSOD-Survey/README.md

 # Light Field Salient Object Detection: A Review and Benchmark [[PDF](https://arxiv.org/pdf/2010.04968.pdf)]
 (THIS PROJECT SITE IS UNDER CONSTRUCTION...)

-# Light field
+# Light Field

-## Multi-view images and focal stacks
+## Multi-view Images and Focal Stacks

 * A GIF animation to multi-view images